niiniyare/dhool/ERP-UI-Documentation.md

 ### Example: Custom Field Component

-When you need a field type PrimeVue doesn't have:
+When we need a field type PrimeVue doesn't have:

 ```vue
 <!-- src/components/extended/LinkField.vue -->